Hydrogen’s Role in Net Zero

 The Government has set an ambitious target to reach net zero carbon emissions by 2050.
 It is clear that hydrogen will play a role in this, with the Committee on Climate Change predicting we will need 250 TWh of hydrogen by 2050.

 Even more ambitiously, the North West wants to achieve this by 2040, while creating the world’s first low-carbon industrial cluster by 2030.

-The 2008 Climate Change Act has set the UK a legal obligation to reduce CO2 emissions by 80% by 2025.
-To do this we need to find ways of decarbonising our energy systems.
-Hydrogen could provide clean energy for our homes, businesses and transport networks.
+To do this we need to find ways of decarbonising our energy system, industries and transport.
+Hydrogen can provide clean energy for our homes, businesses and transport networks.

-Hydrogen is a chemical element that exists naturally and unlike fossil fuels will never run out.
-It offers a way to deliver low carbon energy because when it is burned it doesn’t produce CO2, just water and heat.
+Hydrogen is a chemical element that exists in molecular form as water and methane, for example.
+Hydrogen is produced from water by electrolysis, and from methane by reformation.
+It offers a way to deliver low carbon energy because when it is burned it doesn’t produce carbon dioxide, just water and energy.

-This flexible provision of energy from hydrogen can help to balance the grid, and provide improved energy security by storing significant amounts of energy for use when needed.
-It also supports growth of the renewable energy market.
+This flexible provision of energy from stored hydrogen can help to balance the grid, provide improved energy security and support the growth of the renewable energy market.
 As electrolyser technologies improve and decline in price, the production, storage and provision of hydrogen via these processes is likely to increase.

 DID YOU KNOW?
 Using hydrogen for heat isn’t new: prior to North Sea gas, homes were heated by town gas produced from coal, which contained around 50% hydrogen.